shiiyan/my-tech-blog/src/mock-vs-no-mock-test.md

 Let’s consider implementing this user story.

-- Customers can make orders for products.
+- Customers can make orders of products.

 According to the three-layered DDD architecture, we might have these classes.